Assessing the role of interatomic position matrix elements in tight-binding calculations of optical properties: Numerical results

-The calculated band structure of monolayer BC$_2$N is displayed in \fig{bands}(a), with the direct band gap between valence ($v$) and conduction ($c$) bands plotted in \fig{bands}(b).
-The minimum direct band gap of $E_g\approx 1.6$~eV occurs at the S point, in agreement with previous calculations~\cite{LWC89,PhysRevB.73.193304}.
-In Fig.~\ref{fig:pdos}, we show the density of states (DOS) projected onto atomic $p_z$ orbitals on each of the four atoms in the unit cell, compared with the full DOS.
-The electronic states lying around the Fermi level are composed almost entirely of $p_z$ orbitals, with only a small contribution from other orbitals (mainly $p_x$) at higher energies (not shown).
-The overall weight of $p_z$ orbitals on different atoms is of the same order in the displayed energy range, with the two inequivalent carbon atoms slightly dominating right at the band edge.
+The DFT band structure of monolayer BC$_2$N {(black lines in \fig{bands-comparison})} is replotted in \fig{elec-str} over a narrower energy range around the Fermi level, together with the direct gap and with the density of states (DOS) projected onto atomic $p_z$ orbitals.
+The minimum gap of $\sim 1.6$~eV occurs at the S point, and the electronic states near the band edge are composed almost entirely of $p_z$ orbitals, with only a small contribution from other orbitals --~mainly $p_y$~-- at higher energies (not shown).
+More precisely, the states at the top of the valence (bottom of the conduction) band are primarily composed of $p_z$ orbitals on the C$_{\mathrm{B}}$ (C$_{\mathrm{N}}$) atoms, with smaller but non-negligible contributions from $p_z$ orbitals on the N and B atoms.
+These features guided our choice of the two Wannier basis sets described in \sect{comp-details}.
+In particular, the larger set with one $p_z$ orbital on every atom captures the dominant orbital character at the band edge as well as the covalent nature of the system; we will use it in most of our calculations, with the exception of \sect{direct} where we switch to the minimal basis with $p_z$ orbitals on the carbon atoms only.

-Next we analyze the calculated dielectric function [\eq{dielectric}] and shift photoconductivity [\eq{sigma-abb}].
-BC$_{2}$N has point group \emph{mm2}, which allows three components of the shift photoconductivity tensor $\sigma^{abb}$ to be nonzero (the full $\sigma^{abc}$ tensor would have five nonzero components): two where the optical field is polarized in plane ($yxx$ and $yyy$), and one where it is polarized out of plane ($yzz$).
-For the sake of clarity, we will analyze the in-plane components only: $xx$ and $yy$ for the dielectric function, $yxx$ and $yyy$ for the shift photoconductivity.
-In addition, we will also analyze the behavior of the joint density of states (JDOS) per crystal cell, \beq N(\omega)=\frac{v_c}{\hbar}\int\dk\,\sum_{n,m}\, f_{nm}\delta(\omega_{mn}-\omega) \eeq with $v_c$ the cell volume.